Gene-Weaver/VoucherVisionEditor/README.md

 ### Conda Environment
 > Note: We assume that you have Conda installed.
 If not, please follow [this guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to install Conda.

+> Make sure that you can use conda from Windows Powershell, not just the conda terminal.
+Try running the following in the conda terminal:
+    ```bash
+    conda init powershell
+    ```

 1. First, ensure you are inside the `VoucherVisionEditor` directory.
 You can check if Conda is installed by running:
     ```bash
     conda --version